C-SMART for Brain Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the C-SMART treatment for brain cancer?
+What prior data suggests that the C-SMART protocol is safe for patients with brain cancer?

 Sarah E Braun, PhD